 Strip Footings – More Than Two Columns

-When the bearing capacity of the subsoil is low so that large bearing areas become necessary, individual footings are replaced by continuous strip footing that support more than two columns in a row.
-Sometimes such strip are arranged in both direction, in which case a grid foundation is obtained, as shown in Fig. 1.
+When the bearing capacity of the subsoil is low so that large bearing areas become necessary, individual footings are replaced by continuous strip footing that supports more than two columns in a row.
+Sometimes such strips are arranged in both directions, in which case a grid foundation is obtained, as shown in Fig. 1.
 Strip footing can be made to develop a much larger bearing area much more economically than can be done by using footing because the individual strips represent continuous beams whose moments are much smaller than the cantilever moments in large single footing that project far out from the column in all four directions.

-Mat foundation may be designed with the column pedestals, as shown in Fig. 1 and 2, or without them, depending on weather or not they are necessary for share strength and the development length of dowels.
+Mat foundation may be designed with the column pedestals, as shown in Fig. 1 and 2, or without them, depending on whether or not they are necessary for share strength and the development length of dowels.

-Apart from developing large bearing areas, another advantage of strip and mat foundation is that their continuity and rigidity help in reducing differential settlements of individual column relative to each other, which may otherwise be caused by local variation in the quality of subsoil, other causes.
+Apart from developing large bearing areas, another advantage of strip and mat foundation is that their continuity and rigidity help in reducing differential settlements of the individual column relative to each other, which may otherwise be caused by local variation in the quality of subsoil, other causes.